S4CH/S4CH/README.md

-- 🔭 I’m currently working on Geospatial Imagery
+- 🔭 Playing CTFs and Hacking related challenges
-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 Currently learning different attack vectors
-- 👯 I’m looking to collaborate on Opensource Python Libraries
+- 👯 Excited to collaborate on Opensource Cybernetic tools
-- 🤔 I’m looking for people from DevOps side
+- 🤔 Looking for people from DevSecOps
 - 💬 Ask me about infosec and forensics
-- ⚡ Fun fact: I love to explore things about quantum world
+- ✅ Web Application Penetration Testing
+- ✅ OSINT and GEOINT
+- ⚡ Automating boring tasks with programming

 ---------------------------------------------------------------------